 When John W. Cooper’s Body, Soul, and Life Everlasting: Biblical Anthropology and the Monism-Dualism Debate came out I was not only intrigued but sold on his views of what it means to be an integrated human, body and soul.
 Much later J. P. Moreland’s The Soul: How We Know It’s Real and Why It Matters came out and, before it was published, I was asked to write a review of it (see here).
 Then, I became aware of Body, Soul, and Human Life: The Nature of Humanity in the Bible by Joel B. Green (my thoughts here) and most of my thinking was considerably upset with keen observations leveled against any hardened dualist view.

 By way of introduction, Gooder rightly laments that “what Paul says about the body has, historically, been read through the lens of a certain philosophical tradition — particularly that of Plato.
 As a result, Paul has been understood to be saying something profoundly negative about the body” (p 11).
-My experience is that while many Christians may be unaware or even unable to admit this influence, the dualistic mindset that pitches the physical against the ‘spiritual’ runs deep.
+While many Christians are unaware or even unable to admit this influence, the dualistic mindset that pitches the physical against the ‘spiritual’ runs deep.
 And so, chapters 1-2 address the nature of the soul; chapters 3-4 the nature of the resurrection body; identity and life in the Spirit are themes of chapters 5-6; and Paul’s language about the body (personal, metaphorical, corporate, et al.) is detailed in chapters 7-8.